andrewt3000/MachineLearning/README.md

 #### Types of classification
 Binary classification - classifying elements into one of two groups.
 Example: benign/malignant tumor, fraudulent or legitimate financial transaction, spam or non-spam email.

-Softmax regression (aka multinomial logistic regression) - outputs multiple binary labels.
-Example: handwritten single numeric character classification has 10 binary outputs 0 - 9. the outputs are mutually exclusive and output should sum up to 1 predicting probability of each label.
+Softmax regression (aka multinomial logistic regression) - Outputs are multiple binary labels.
+The outputs are mutually exclusive values in the range of 0 to 1 and sum up to 1.
+The output predicts probability of each label.
+Classic example: MNIST evaluates handwritten single numeric characters and classifies into 10 binary outputs 0 - 9.

 ### Neural Network Basics
 [Neural Networks demystified video](https://www.youtube.com/watch?v=bxe2T-V8XRs) - these videos explain neural networks to do a regression problem.